Purpose

 [NULL | NOT NULL]

-[CONSTRAINT [constraint_name]] [ PRIMARY KEY|UNIQUE ] //Add constraints when creating columns
+[CONSTRAINT [constraint_name]] [ PRIMARY KEY|UNIQUE ] //Adds a constraint when creating a column

 [CONSTRAINT [constraint_name] CHECK(expression) constraint_state]